-China to UN panel: no arbitrary detention in Uighur region
+China to UN panel: No arbitrary detention in Uighur region

-BERLIN (AP) — China is insisting that there is no “arbitrary detention” and there are no “re-education centers” in the Xinjiang region after a U.N. human rights committee raised concern over reported mass detentions of ethnic Uighurs.
+BERLIN (AP) — China insisted Monday there is no “arbitrary detention” and there are no “re-education centers” in its western Xinjiang region, rejecting concerns raised by a U.N. human rights committee that more than 1 million ethnic Uighurs may be being held in camps.

-Beijing responded Monday to questions raised by the Committee on the Elimination of Racial Discrimination.
-A committee member cited estimates that over a million people from Muslim minorities are held in “counter-extremism centers” and another 2 million have been forced into “re-education camps.”
+Beijing was responding to questions raised by the Committee on the Elimination of Racial Discrimination on Geneva.
+A committee member last week cited estimates that over 1 million people in China from the country’s Uighur and other Muslim minorities are being held in “counter-extremism centers” and another 2 million have been forced into “re-education camps.”

 China’s delegation told the panel that “there is no arbitrary detention … there are no such things as re-education centers.”
-It said Xinjiang provides convicted criminals with skills to reintegrate themselves at “vocational education and employment training centers.”
+It said authorities in Xinjiang have cracked down on “violent terrorist activities,” while convicted criminals are provided with skills to reintegrate themselves into society at “vocational education and employment training centers.”

-It said: “the argument that a million Uighurs are detained in re-education centers is completely untrue.”
+“The argument that 1 million Uighurs are detained in re-education centers is completely untrue,” Chinese delegate Hu Lianhe said through an interpreter.

 Most Read Nation & World Stories